From Dusk till Dawn: References to other titles

 The "El Rey" hideout in Mexico was taken from The Getaway, a 1958 crime novel by Jim Thompson.

 Earl McGraw became a recurring character in Rodriguez and Tarantino's works, later appearing in Kill Bill, Planet Terror, and Death Proof as an Easter egg.
 Chango Beer and Sex Machine's codpiece gun are references to Rodriguez's 1995 film Desperado.
 Seth also returns to the hotel with Big Kahuna Burgers, which were used in Pulp Fiction and mentioned in Death Proof.
 Seth Gecko also says the line: "All right, Ramblers.
 Let's get ramblin'!", a quote from Tarantino's Reservoir Dogs.
 Scott's T-shirt decoration reads "Precinct 13", a reference to John Carpenter's 1976 film, Assault on Precinct 13.
-Salma Hayek's character, Satanico Pandemonium, is a reference to the 1975 nunsploitation film Satánico pandemonium.
+Salma Hayek's character, Santanico Pandemonium, is a reference to the 1975 nunsploitation film Satánico pandemonium.

 Non-union crew

-As with many of Rodriguez's films, From Dusk till Dawn employed a nonunion production crew, which is unusual for a production with a budget above $15 million.
-The making of the film, including the crew's nonunion status, was documented in Full Tilt Boogie, released two years later.
+As with many of Rodriguez's films, From Dusk till Dawn employed a non-union production crew, which is unusual for a production with a budget above $15 million.
+The making of the film, including the crew's non-union status, was documented in Full Tilt Boogie, released two years later.

 Release

 Box office

 From Dusk till Dawn was released on January 19, 1996.
 On its first week, the film grossed $10,240,805 in the United States, making it the highest-grossing film of the week.
 The next week, the film fell to third-highest in the box office, where it grossed $4,851,921, being beaten by Mr. Holland's Opus and Bed of Roses.
 From Dusk till Dawn grossed $25,836,616 in the United States and $33,500,000 internationally, for a worldwide gross of $59,336,616.

-On May 1, 1996, the film was banned in Ireland; Irish Film Censor Board head Sheamus Smith cited its "irresponsible and totally gratuitous" violence, which he felt was particularly untimely in the wake of the then-recent Dunblane and Port Arthur massacres.
-In January 2004, the video release was passed with an 18 certificate.
+On May 1, 1996, the film was banned in Ireland; Sheamus Smith, head of the Irish Film Censor Board, cited its "irresponsible and totally gratuitous" violence, which he felt was particularly untimely in the wake of the then-recent Dunblane and Port Arthur massacres.
+The ban was lifted in 2004.